 Porsche varies the product mix offered by dealerships within each region.
 As an example, the dealers in the warmer south and southwest regions offer a higher percentage of convertibles in the product mix versus the north and northwest regions in the United States with marketing following suit.

-In 2003, Porsche launched the Cayenne creating the first sport utility vehicle with luxury and high performance.
+In 2003, Porsche launched the Cayenne creating the first sports utility vehicle with luxury and high performance.
 Porsche’s introduction of the Cayenne created a new market segment in an attempt to expand the brand.
 The introduction of the Cayenne has resulted in a vehicle that accounts for half of Porsche’s profits.

-Porsche’s effort to move outside of the sport car niche with the Cayenne and Panamera product launches have stimulated demand resulting in increased sales for the brand.
+Porsche’s effort to move outside of the sports car niche with the Cayenne and Panamera product launches have stimulated demand resulting in increased sales for the brand.
 The Panamera and Cayenne have proved to be effective brand extensions appealing to a wider audience by offering unique product offerings.

 Market targeting involves Porsche evaluating the viability of each market segment and deciding which segment or segments to pursue (target).
 Porsche uses a hybrid market targeting strategy focused on a large share of the premium sport car and sport CUV segment using a finely tuned marketing mix based on marketing messages tailored to Porsche’s psychographic segmentation.

-Porsche with the “Engineered for magic, every day” campaign uses a niche concentrated marketing approach tailored to change position slightly.
+The “Engineered for magic, every day” campaign uses a niche concentrated marketing approach tailored to change position slightly.
 Porsche is trying to change the perception that a Porsche is an everyday vehicle appealing to a larger audience to increase sales.
 Porsche targets consumers at differing performance and price levels in the premium sport car and CUV market segment.

 Porsche achieves the ultimate goal of locating a brand in the consumers’ mind differentiating it in terms of attributes or benefits, quality, price, and use or user to maximize the brand.
-Porsche positions itself as a high priced, high quality, exclusive sport car.
+Porsche positions itself as a high priced, high quality, exclusive sports car.

 The attributes the Porsche brand evokes primarily consists of exciting, sporty, beautifully designed, performance, and German engineering.
 Other attributes commonly associated with Porsche, include quality, powerful, highly sophisticated, style, purity, very exclusive, exotic, racing heritage, and elegant.